Synthetixio/snx-grants-dao/README.md

 Returns the amount of tokens which may be withdrawn from the contract by team members.
 This excludes the amount locked in proposals.

+#### `totalBalance`

+Returns the total balance of tokens on the contract, including locked and withdrawable balances.

 #### `voted`

 This function may be used to check if an address has voted on a proposal, regardless if they voted `true` or `false`.